rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Bypassing CSRF Token Validation/Token is Tied to a Non-session Cookie.md

 csrf=RhV7yQDO0xcq9gLEah2WVbmuFqyOq7tY&email=wiener@normal-user.com
 ```
-This situation is normally harder to exploit.
-An attack is only possible if the website contains any behavior that allows an attacker to set a cookie in the victim's browser.
+This situation is normally harder to exploit, since an attack is only possible if the website contains any behavior that allows an attacker to set a cookie in the victim's browser.
+In this case, an attacker can obtain a valid CSRF and session token from their own account, leverage a cookie-setting behavior to inject their cookie into the victim's browser and conduct an attack.